oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

     ![](images/Task3-step5.jpg " ")

-6. Enter new PDB name (full_clonepdb).
+6. On the Indentification page , enter new PDB name (full_clonepdb).

+    You also have an option to create multiple clones by selecting the check box in the PDB Name section.
+For this lab, we will leave the option unchecked.

-    The PDB Administrator user will inherit the user credentials from the source PDB, hence this section does not need any inputs.
+    In the PDB Administrator section, credentials will be inherited from the source PDB, hence this section does not need any inputs.

     Optionally, an additional PDB Administrator user can also be created in case needed.